khanhdq109/Co-Ganh-Solver/README.md

 ```
 python bloxorz.py mcts
 ```
-When it's your turn, the program will ask you to enter the coordinates.
-For example, if you want to move from (4, 4) to (3, 3), type: 4433.
+When it's your turn, the program will ask you to enter the coordinates.<br /> For example, if you want to move from (4, 4) to (3, 3), type: 4433.